BP p.l.c. – Annual report – 31 December 2019

 Significant influence is defined in IFRS as the power to participate in the financial and operating policy decisions of the investee but is not control or joint control of those policies.
 Significant influence is presumed when an entity owns 20% or more of the voting power of the investee.
 Significant influence is presumed not to be present when an entity owns less than 20% of the voting power of the investee.

 BP owns 19.75% of the voting shares of Rosneft.
-The Russian federal government, through its investment company JSC Rosneftegaz, owned 50% plus one share of the voting shares of Rosneft at 31 December 2018.
+The Russian federal government, through its investment company JSC Rosneftegaz, owned 50% plus one share of the voting shares of Rosneft at 31 December 2019.
 IFRS identifies several indicators that may provide evidence of significant influence, including representation on the board of directors of the investee and participation in policy-making processes.
-BP’s group chief executive, Bob Dudley, has been a member of the board of directors of Rosneft since 2013 and he is chairman of the Rosneft board’s Strategic Planning Committee.
+BP’s group chief executive, as at 31 December 2019, Bob Dudley, has been a member of the board of directors of Rosneft since 2013 and remains one of BP’s nominated directors following his resignation as BP’s group chief executive.
+He is also chairman of the Rosneft board’s Strategic Planning Committee.
 A second BP-nominated director, Guillermo Quintero, has been a member of the Rosneft board and its HR and Remuneration Committee since 2015.
 BP also holds the voting rights at general meetings of shareholders conferred by its 19.75% stake in Rosneft.
 BP’s management consider, therefore, that the group has significant influence over Rosneft, as defined by IFRS.

 17. Investments in associates